rnirmal/reddwarf/README.rst

     [vagrant:/vagrant]$ ./initialize.sh

 #.
 This will build all the packages required to start and run nova.
 This
-   includes the guest-agent package that will run on the containers that listens for events from the API::
+   includes the guest-agent package that will run on the instances that listens for events from the API::

     [vagrant:~]$ /vagrant/build.sh